Fighter (2011 film)

 Jeet took a tough training for a year, to make 8 pack abs for the introductory fight sequence.
 Fighter marks the 8th collaboration between Jeet and Ravi Kinnagi.
 It was a super hit at the box office and received mixed to positive reviews from the critics.
-It is a remake of the Telugu movie Lakshyam.

 Plot

 The film starts with a flashback.
 ACP Subhas Chandra Bose is a sincere police officer, living with his parents, wife, daughter and younger brother Surya, who is a college student and he falls in love with his classmate Indu.
 Indu comes across ACP Bose when she is on a field trip from her college with her friends.
 She gets friendly with his daughter Pinky who tells her that she will introduce her to her uncle Surya and they would make a good pair.
 But Surya studies in Indu's college and soon after, they accidentally come to know each other and get close.

 Shankar, a notorious promoter as well as gangster known for settlements and land deals.
 ACP Bose investigates the case of a dreaded criminal Section Shankar whom no one has been able to touch.
 He is even involved with a land deal involving crores of money which is completely illegal and others including the D.I.G. is involved.
 When the chairman of the bank who has lent money for the deal demand the money back as the deal hasn't worked, but Section Shankar eliminates him.
 The people who are customers of the bank take to the streets and try to damage the bank.
 ACP Bose arrives there, arrests the manager and takes him away.